ambachtelijk/261claim/README.md

 5. Determine if the request method is an allowed verb for this action.
 Search for a value in `app.locals.verbs` in the following order:
   1. Take the value of the complete route as identified by the key `<req.directory>/<req.controller>/<req.action>`, if not defined,
   2. Take the value of the action as identified by the key `<req.action>`, if not defined,
-  3. Take the default value as identified by the key `_default`
+  3. Take the default value as identified by the key `_default`.
 6. Run the controller in `app.locals.paths.controllers + '/' + req.directory + '/' + req.controller.CamelCase() + 'Controller'` with action `req.action.camelCase() + 'Action'`.
 The controller is an object and must be an instance of `BaseController`.
 The controller object must contain the method with the name of the action (e.g. `indexAction: function() {}`).
 Throw a 404 error if the controller or action do not exist.

 ### Example